Inbibo/adonisfx_docs/docs/maya/skin.md

   - **Skin Mesh (S)**: Mesh to apply the deformer onto.

 > [!NOTE]
-> It is not mandatory to select the targets on creation of the AdnSkin deformer, Targets can be added and removed after creating the deformer.
-For more information check the advanced [section](#targets).
+> It is not mandatory to select the targets on creation of the AdnSkin deformer.
+Targets can be added and removed after creating the deformer.
+For more information, please check the advanced [section](#targets).

 The process to create an AdnSkin deformer is:

-1. Select the **Targets** (or add them later), then the **Skin Mesh**.
+1. Select the **Targets** (optional, they can be added later), then the **Skin Mesh**.
 2. Press ![Skin button](images/adn_skin.png){style="width:4%"} in the AdonisFX shelf or *Skin* in the AdonisFX menu, under the *Create* section.
 If the shelf button is double-clicked or the option box in the menu is selected a window will be displayed where a custom name and initial attribute values can be set.
 3. A message box will notify you that AdnSkin has been created properly, meaning that it is ready to simulate with default settings.
 Check the next section to customise their configuration.